Mid-D-Man/DixScript-Rust/README.md

 ## Contributing

 Contributions welcome.
-The Rust port is feature-complete — areas where help is most useful: language wrapper packaging (C#, Go, Python), LSP editor extensions, documentation, and test coverage.
+The Rust port and core wrappers are done — areas where help is most useful: publishing the code-complete wrappers (Go, Java, Lua, PHP, Odin), IDE extension packaging (VS Code, VS for Mac, IntelliJ), documentation, and test coverage.

 **Code style:** Follow `rustfmt.toml` in the repo.